Tehforsch/fretboardGenerator/README.md

 A small script to quickly generate semi-good looking diagrams of fretboard patterns (scales, chords) using gnuplot.

 Takes a pattern string and converts it into a picture.
-A pattern string looks like (All frets on first string separated by a space), (All frets on second string separated by a space), ...
+A pattern string looks like

+"All frets on first string separated by a space, All frets on second string separated by a space, ..."
 Optionally, one can signify the root note by placing a "!" behind the fret.

 This is just something I needed quickly, but maybe I will extend the functionality to "understand" music theory so that Arpeggios and Scales can be generated automatically.